regular-life/PadhAI-Dost/README.md

 # PadhAI Dost

 PadhAI Dost ("Friend of Others" in Hindi) is an AI-powered chatbot that provides intelligent assistance for students to understand and master their course materials.
 It utilizes Google's Gemini API and Retrieval-Augmented Generation (RAG) to deliver personalized learning support.
+This tool aims to provide quick, and easy solution for college students with a lot of study material to prepare for their exams.

 ## Project Architecture